Penneo/sdk-net/docs/webhooks.md

   }
 }
 ```
-The request will have an `x-event-type` header with the event type, `x-event-id` with a unique id for the event and `x-penneo-signature` with a timestamp and signature of the payload.
+The request will have an `x-event-type` header with the event type, `x-event-id` with a unique id for the event and `x-event-signature` with a timestamp and signature of the payload.
 > Important: The endpoint must be a valid URL that can receive POST requests over the internet.

 ## Finding webhook subscriptions